Musk-ID/Bot-Shiba/README.md

 ```
 ##### Note
 ```
-Please open the cfg.ini file first and fill it inPlease open the cfg.ini file first and fill it in
+Please open the cfg.ini file first, fill in the data properly so that no errors occur
 ```